algoritmau/alternight-vscode-theme/README.md

 3. Click `Install`
 4. When prompted, select `AlterNight Theme` as Color Theme

-> In case of not being prompted to select a Color Theme upon installing, go to the menu bar and sekect: `Code > Preferences > Color Theme > AlterNight Theme`
+> In case of not being prompted to select a Color Theme upon installing, go to the menu bar and select: `Code > Preferences > Color Theme > AlterNight Theme`

 ### Recommended settings for a better experience